bartamat/bartamat/README.md

 # Hi there 👋
 ### Something about me 👨‍🎓
-- I am a junior developer for 🍏 platform, trying to learn everything there is 📚.
+- I am a junior developer for Apple platform, trying to learn everything there is.
-- Currently focusing on Swift and SwiftUI 👨‍💻 and as a result of SwiftUI youth I sometimes use 🛠 from UIKit.
+- Currently focusing on Swift and SwiftUI and as a result of SwiftUI youth I sometimes use tools from UIKit.
-- I have also worked with 🧰 frameworks like CoreData, Keychain, Firebase and few more.
+- I have also worked with frameworks like CoreData, Keychain, Firebase and few more.

 ### Where to contact me 📬
 - developer@bartamatej.com